IT/OT Integration by Design: Conclusion and future work

-The described case study shows that \ac{IT}-\ac{OT} integration is enabled by the \ac{IBPT} modeling element, especially when describing system architecture based on \ac{RAMI}.
-By reflecting enterprise aspects to \ac{OT} and vice versa, the needed paradigm \textit{separation of concerns} is addressed, which significantly reduces system complexity, in particular when modeling \ac{IT} or \ac{OT} architectures on their own.
-The \ac{IBPT} element ensures this interconnection by passing needed parameters to each of the architectures and enables the possibility of seamless abstraction and embedding.
-The RAMI Toolbox enables an \ac{MBSE}-based approach, ensuring RAMI4.0 compatibility as well as holistic and consistent traceability.
-However, as model-based systems engineering mainly addresses system architectures of instantiated systems during the design phase, the \ac{RAMI} life-cycle axis is out of context for this paper.
+Evaluating the model of the described scenario shows that \ac{IT}/\ac{OT} integration is enabled by the \ac{IBPT} modeling element.
+Interaction between subsystems is abstracted to the level of business logic, which, in the case of our specific scenario, is playing the game of Nine Men's Morris.
+This makes interaction between subsystems easier to understand and handle, enabling a more intuitive understanding of the system for production process owners.
+The RAMI Toolbox enables a \ac{MBSE}-based approach, ensuring RAMI4.0 compatibility and consistent traceability.
+However, as \ac{MBSE} mainly addresses system architectures of instantiated systems during the design phase, the \ac{RAMI} \enquote{Life Cycle \& Value Stream} axis is out of context for this paper.
 The integration of life-cycle aspects, mainly into \ac{OT}-oriented systems, needs to be investigated in the prospect of this work.
-Also, future work could not only investigate feasability, but also traceability and abstraction in greater detail in the context of a more sophisticated case study.

-Although the proposed approach achieves promising results, it should not be seen as ready-to-use methodology.
-Further refinements need to be made and validated with more sophisticated case studies.
 Future work could also investigate how the \ac{IBPT} entity could be realized as Industry~4.0 component compliant to the definition provided in~\cite{heidel2019}.
 This requires the extension of our data model to meet the requirements of \acp{AAS}.
-Specifications are provided by the \enquote{Plattform Industrie~4.0} association in~\cite{platformindustry402022_1} and~\cite{platformindustry402022_2} which define the base \ac{AAS} model as well as functional \acp{API}.
+Specifications are provided by the \enquote{Plattform Industrie~4.0} association in~\cite{platformindustry402022_1} and~\cite{platformindustry402022_2} which define the base \ac{AAS} model as well as functional application programming interfaces.